HomeEducationEngineering CollegeWe are making every effort to get Afghan students return to campus: IIT Delhi Director

 With the withdrawal of US soldiers from Afghanistan, the Taliban have taken control of the country’s major towns, including the capital Kabul, districts, and provinces.

-Bombay enabled students from Afghanistan who were taking lessons to join the Mumbai campus’s dorms earlier today, citing the deteriorating situation in their homeland.
-According to Subhasis Chaudhuri, Director IIT Bombay, the institute has provided to Afghan students through the ICCR scholarship scheme.
-Due to restrictions, these pupils were enrolled in online coursework.
+enabled students from Afghanistan who were taking lessons to join the Mumbai campus’s dorms earlier today, citing the deteriorating situation in their homeland.
+According to Subhasis Chaudhuri, Director Bombay, the institute has provided to Afghan students through the ICCR scholarship scheme.
+Due to COVID-19 restrictions, these pupils were enrolled in online coursework.

 Get the day's headlines from Tech Observer straight in your inbox